chpc-tech-eval/scc/tutorial4/README.md

 In this section of the tutorial, you will be deploying an additional compute node from your `head node` using Terraform.

 > [!CAUTION]
 > In the following section, **you must request additional resources from the instructors**.
-This additional node will be experimental, and you will be deleting and reinitializing this instance often.
+This additional node will be experimental for testing your changes to your cluster before committing them to your active compute nodes.
+You will be deleting and reinitializing this instance often.
 Make sure you understand how to [Delete Instance](../tutorial1/README.md#troubleshooting).

 ## Install and Initialize Terraform